bodo-run/clap-config-file/README.md

 my-tool --port 8080 --verbose --database-url="sqlite://mem.db"
 ```

-And you want to be able to specify a configuration file:
+And you want to be able to specify a configuration file to make it easier to run the tool:

 ```yaml
 # my-tool.yaml